 Founder and Chief Strategy Officer, Executive Chairman of the Board

-Vic Macchio, founder and CEO of Dinova, is personally involved in creating the company vision and culture, spearheading innovation, and bolstering rapid expansion and growth.
+Vic Macchio, founder, CSO and executive chairman of the board of Dinova, is personally involved in creating the company vision and culture, spearheading innovation, and bolstering rapid expansion and growth.
 Macchio has built a reputation of leadership and advancement in the travel industry since 1980.

 Macchio realized there was a large deficiency when it came to business dining spend.
 This area, which makes up the third largest expense in corporate T&E, was wildly undermanaged and needed a solution.
 Thus, Dinova was born.

 Now eight years later, Macchio is CEO of a $7 billion proprietary marketplace that exclusively connects business diners with quality restaurants nationwide.
 Like other successful internet marketplaces, such as Airbnb and Uber, Dinova is quickly capturing market share and providing unrecognized value for businesses and restaurants alike.
 Due to Dinova’s success, in 2014 Macchio was named one of the 25 Most Influential Executives in the Business Travel Industry by Business Travel News.

 Macchio spent 17 years at American Express where he progressed steadily in consumer marketing, supplier relations, corporate services, and general management.
 In 1997, Macchio founded Windward Marketing Group and served an array of clients within and outside of the travel industry.

 Macchio holds a BA in Romance Languages and Psychology from Queens College, an MBA from Villanova University, and has completed a certificate program at the European Institute for Advanced International Studies.
 He speaks French, Spanish and Italian, holds a private pilot license and lives with his wife in Johns Creek, Georgia.